Einsums/Einsums/libs/Einsums/HPTT/docs/index.rst

 HPTT
 ====

-Fork of the High-performance Tensor Transpose library.
+Fork of the High-performance Tensor Transpose library by Paul Springer.
+See the `Github repo <https://github.com/springer13/hptt>`_ for more information.
+See the file `THIRD-PARTY-LICENSES.txt` for licensing information.

 See the :ref:`API reference <modules_Einsums_HPTT_api>` of this module for more details.